Accompanied driving

 Prerequisites

-• pass the medical examination declaring them fit to drive vehicles corresponding to Category B.
+• pass the medical examination declaring you fit to drive vehicles corresponding to category B.

-• have held a Category B licence for more than 6 years;
+• have held a category B licence for more than 6 years; and

 • attended at least 2 practical lessons taught by the driving instructor with the candidate.